codatio/codat-docs/docs/bank-feeds-api/overview.md

 /accounting-api#/schemas/BankTransactions

-Bank Feed API uses standalone integrations to [popular accounting software](/bank-feed-api/overview#which-integrations-support-bank-feed-api).
+Bank Feeds API uses standalone integrations to [popular accounting software](/bank-feed-api/overview#which-integrations-support-bank-feed-api).
 The connection journey for SMB users is handled by the integration and is different for each supported platform.

 <img
   src="/img/old/fd21af0-codat_whitepaper_accounting-automation_diagram_B.png"
-  alt="Data flow between your application and the SMB user's accounting platform with Bank Feed API."
+  alt="Data flow between your application and the SMB user's accounting platform with Bank Feeds API."
 />

 :::note Product feedback

-Tell us how you'd like to use Bank Feed API on <a className="external" href="https://codat.productboard.com/feature-board/1378101-feature-organization/features/11073763/detail" target="_blank">Productboard</a>.
+Tell us how you'd like to use Bank Feeds API on <a className="external" href="https://codat.productboard.com/feature-board/1378101-feature-organization/features/11073763/detail" target="_blank">Productboard</a>.
 :::

-## Why use Bank Feed API?
+## Why use Bank Feeds API?

 <ul className="card-container col-2">
   <li className="card">